 Business rates are charged on most non-domestic premises and commercial properties such as shops, offices, pubs, warehouses and factories.

 Rates are usually paid by the occupier of the property.
 If the property is unoccupied then the owner or leaseholder will have to pay empty rates.
 Empty rates may be charged at a reduced rate.
-See reductions and exemptions
+See our reductions and exemptions page.

 Calculation of the rates bill

 Your annual business rates bill is calculated and collected by us.